leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 ### 3.1 Functionality
 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
-Until December we plan to implement:
+Until [Month] we plan to implement:
-- 3.1.1 Posting a session
+- 3.1.1 Filling out an application form as a developer
-- 3.1.2 Getting an overview
-- 3.1.3 Creating an account
+- 3.1.2 Creating an account
 - 3.1.4 Logging in
 - 3.1.5 Logging out